 Diamond clarity and price

 Despite its limited effect on the actual appearance on a diamond, unless you go for a diamond at the bottom of the grading scale, clarity has a huge effect on price because of rarity.

 Diamonds with no clarity characteristics are rare.
 Diamonds take about 300 million years to grow, give or take a few, and in this time it’s very likely that they would have encountered other minerals that would have been introduced and created imperfections.
 Also, the larger a diamond is, the longer it would have taken to grow, so the more likely it was that imperfections and flaws would be formed.

 To show how size can affect price, I conducted an experiment using on of my recommended retailers.
-I looked at a stone with identical specs in all of the other Cs, and just changed the clarity grade.
-I looked at a round brilliant stone, with

 - Carat: 1